-Kahleen Flenniken's second collection of poems, Plume,, was selected by Linda Bierds for the Pacific Northwest Poetry Series, and published by University of Washington Press in 2012.
-It won the Washington State Book Award and was a finalist for the Pacific Northwest Book Awards and a finalist for the William Carlos Williams Award for the Poetry Society of America.
+Kathleen Flenniken's second collection of poems, Plume, was selected by Linda Bierds for the Pacific Northwest Poetry Series, and published by University of Washington Press in 2012.
+It won the Washington State Book Award and was a finalist for the Pacific Northwest Book Awards and the William Carlos Williams Award for the Poetry Society of America.
 Plume also won a Poetry and Literature Design Award from the Association of University Presses for book designer Ashley Saleeba.
 The collection is in its third printing.

 The book's personal story and its historical one converge gradually and subtly with enriching interplay and wide technical variety, introducing characters that range from Carolyn and her father to Italian physicist Enrico Fermi and Manhattan Project health physicist Herbert Parker.
 As a child of "Atomic City," Kathleen Flenniken brings to this tragedy the knowing perspective of an insider coupled with the art of a precise, unflinching, gifted poet.

 Kathleen Flenniken came to poetry late, after working as a civil engineer and hydrologist at the Hanford Nuclear Reservation.
 Her first book FAMOUS won the Prairie Schooner Book Prize in Poetry, was named a Notable Book by the American Library Association, and was a Washington State Book Award finalist.
 She teaches poetry and is a co-editor and president of Floating Bridge Press.
 She lives in Seattle, Washington.